top of page

 Moving heavy furniture or appliances can cause dents, scratches, and gouges in your hardwood floors.
 To avoid this, use furniture sliders or appliance mats when moving heavy items.
 If damage does occur, repairing the affected area may involve filling, sanding, and refinishing, or even replacing damaged boards.

 How do we fix these?
 If minor and affecting only the finish coats, we'll do a spot sanding and add a new layer of polyurethane.
 Differences may show due to to age and sheen differences.
-If severe and are solid oak planks, we will do a full replacment and a full sanding.
+If severe and are solid oak planks, we will do a full replacement and a full sanding.
 If a factory finished product, we'll requested to have more of the exact same boards onsite to replace.

 Damage from Moving a Fridge without Appliance Mats